TheVoxcraft/High-Speed-Bullet/README.md

 # High Speed Bullet
 a game.
-had agario graphics and is a type of snake.
+has agario graphics and is a type of snake.